henry132109/ductf2022-afterthoughts/README.md

 ## Difficulty

 While it's still beginner-friendly, this seems harder than Cyber Apocalypse, another CTF I played earlier this year.
 For crypto, *no typical RSAs, the "custom cipher" and "block cipher" challenges are less typical*.
 For Web, *no more silly sql injection and IDORs*.
 For reverse and pwn, *I'm weak as always*.
 The blockchain and OSINT category are new to me.
 While I completed most of the OSINT challenges, I'm generally unfamiliar with blockchains ~plus I hate their carbon footprints~.
-Maybe Cyber Apocalypse was a fluke :/
+The bright side is I had a lot to learn :smile:

 ## Playing solo